 - If you are in Whistler on a Sunday evening from December to March check out the free Fire & Ice Show in Whistler Village.
 Grab a cup of hot chocolate or warm cider and be prepared to be amazed at the spectacle created as expert skiers jump through hoops of fire!

 - Once you have explored Whistler then it’s time to head back, and the views are just as stunning on the return journey!
 You will pass Furry Creek, known for its golf and country club, and the villages of Lions Bay and Horseshoe Bay, home of the BC Ferries terminal for taking travellers over to Vancouver Island, the Sunshine Coast and Bowen Island.
 Horseshoe Bay has some shops and eateries and it’s always fun to watch the ferries coming and going.

-There is so much more to see in this area, particularly in and around North Vancouver and West Vancouver.
+There is so much more to see in this area, particularly in and around North and West Vancouver.
+Check out Vancouver’s North Shore Tourism.
 You could spend a day or two exploring the parks and waterfront walks, Lonsdale Quay Market, with its specialty shops and services, or the historic and growing urban neighbourhood of The Shipyards District.

 TIP: If you find this blog interesting why not subscribe to the enewsletter and never miss another story!

 For RV parks and other camping accommodations check out the Winter Camping Map.